-- (b) To further protect such data, each page containing trade secrets or commercial or financial information that is privileged or confidential must be specifically identified and marked with the following (please cut and paste): - "May contain trade secrets or commercial or financial information that is privileged or confidential and exempt from public disclosure." - (c) In addition, each line or paragraph containing trade secrets or commercial or financial information that is privileged, must be marked with brackets or other clear identification, such as highlighting.
+- i.
+"Pages [] of this document may contain trade secrets or commercial or financial information that is privileged or confidential and is exempt from public disclosure.
+Such information shall be used or disclosed only for evaluation purposes or in accordance with a financial assistance or loan agreement between the submitter and the Government.
+The Government may use or disclose any information that is not appropriately marked or otherwise restricted, regardless of source." - ii.
+To further protect such data, each page containing trade secrets or commercial or financial information that is privileged or confidential must be specifically identified and marked with the following (please cut and paste): - iii.
+"May contain trade secrets or commercial or financial information that is privileged or confidential and exempt from public disclosure." - iv.
+In addition, each line or paragraph containing trade secrets or commercial or financial information that is privileged, must be marked with brackets or other clear identification, such as highlighting.